syncfusion-content/maui-docs/MAUI/Radio-Button/Getting-Started.md

 ![.NET MAUI Radio Button](Images/Getting-Started/statechange.png)

-Find the complete getting started sample of the .NET MAUI Radio Button from this [link.](https://github.com/SyncfusionExamples/maui-radiobutton-samples)
+You can find the complete getting started sample of the .NET MAUI Radio Button from this [link.](https://github.com/SyncfusionExamples/maui-radiobutton-samples)